Guy smiling and playing piano

 Are Online ADHD Tests Reliable?

-Online ADHD tests are usually based on the DSM-V criteria, which are used by professionals to diagnose ADHD.
-These tests often include questions about attention, organization, impulsivity, and other common ADHD traits.
+Online ADHD tests are usually based on the DSM-5 criteria, which are used by professionals to diagnose ADHD.
+These tests often include questions about inattention (e.g., zoning out), organization, impulsivity, and other common ADHD traits.
 They are typically self-assessments, where you rate your experience with certain behaviors on a scale (e.g., never, sometimes, often, always).
 Some well-known online ADHD quizzes include:

 • ADHD Self-Report Scale (ASRS): Developed in conjunction with the World Health Organization, this tool helps screen adults for ADHD.
 It focuses on behaviors related to inattentiveness and hyperactivity.